uiceds/project-team-front-row/manuscript.md

 Link: <https://www.kaggle.com/datasets/nhtsa/2015-traffic-fatalities>

 #### Plan and Proposal
-Using the FARS dataset, we aim to understand the trends in traffic fatalities in a given year and what factors are affecting those trends.
-Specifically, we will look to implement safety factors that guard against drunk driving (traffic cameras, sensor systems, DUI checkpoints, etc.) We will also look at how the different variables play a role in the severity of the accident and identify geographic regions that are more prone to accidents.
-The trends in traffic fatalities found through this project can be used to inform policy makers and ultimately decrease the number of traffic fatalities.
+Using the FARS dataset from the year 2015, our team aims to understand the trends in traffic fatalities over the entire continental United States as well as just Illinois and what factors are affecting those trends.
+This analysis can then be used to implement safety factors that guard against drunk driving (traffic cameras, sensor systems, DUI checkpoints, etc.) The trends in traffic fatalities found through this data analysis can be used to inform policy makers and ultimately decrease the number of traffic fatalities.